Why Most New Year’s Resolutions Fail—But Yours Won’t

 “We must facilitate ways to achieve our goals,” says Erik Bustillo, R.D.
 For nutrition goals, that might mean planning or even prepping meals in advance.
 “For fitness goals, it might be scheduling a walk each day or group fitness classes throughout the week.”
 These are all specific things you can easily do if you make it a priority.

-In addition to being realistic, it helps to frame your goals and the steps you’ll take in a positive way, Hurley says.
-In other words, don’t focus on what you won’t or shouldn’t do—and instead focus on what you will and can do.
+In addition to being realistic, it helps to frame your goals and the steps you'll take in a positive way, Hurley says.
+In other words, don't focus on what you won't or shouldn't do-and instead focus on what you can and will do.

 When it comes to eating habits, aim for things like “I will drink a glass of water with every meal” or “I will eat at least one serving of vegetables with every meal,” instead of goals like drinking less soda or avoiding sugar, Hurley suggests.